zeke-code/gitlab-flow/README.md

 9. **Backport Fix**
    Merge the hotfix branch automatically into both `staging` and `dev` branches to synchronize all environments.
 This should be done if MR was merged successfully.
    - If there are versions conflicts (for example on dev `v1.3.0` and on prod `v1.2.1`, a manual cherry pick or merge of the hotfix is required)
+     - In this case, manual version tagging will be required.
+We would need to bump from `v1.3.0` to `v1.3.1`, to let Renovate update all microservices automatically.

 11. **Trigger RenovateBot**
     Trigger RenovateBot for both staging and dev to update microservices dependencies.
 Merge Requests should be automatically merged if tests are positive.